portefaix/portefaix-policies/kyverno-policies.md

 **Description:** Metadata should have all the expected a8r.io annotations See: https://ambassadorlabs.github.io/k8s-for-humans/

-## PORTEFAIX-M0003 - Metadata should have portefaix.xyz annotations
+## PORTEFAIX-M0003 - Metadata should have portefaix.xyz labels

 **Category:** Best Practices

 **Severity:** low

-**Description:** Metadata should have Portefaix annotations
+**Description:** Metadata should have Portefaix labels